wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-invoke-command-action.md

 ## Generated Code

 The source generator creates:
-1. DependencyProperties for the command and parameter.
+1. StyledProperties for the command and parameter.
 2. An `Execute` method override that:
     *   Syncs the backing fields with the property values.
     *   Checks `CanExecute`.